arvcode/TensorRT_classifier_efficientNet/README.md

 # TensorRT based Real Time Object Classification using EfficientNet on Jetson Nano.

-This repository contains Jupyter notebooks that contain step by step instructions for converting pre-trained CNN model to ONNX and to TensorRT engine and do real time inferencing on camera input.
+This repository contains Jupyter notebooks that contain step by step instructions for converting a pre-trained CNN model to ONNX and to TensorRT engine and do real time inferencing on camera input.

-The purpose is for beginners to easily understand the flow of converting and deploying a model using TensorRT on Nvidia Jetson Xavier series and for me to understand and gain hands-on experience with TensorRT.
+The purpose is for beginners to quickly understand the flow of converting and deploying a model using TensorRT on Nvidia Jetson Xavier series and for me to gain hands-on experience with TensorRT.

 The Jupyter notebooks are split into self-contained notebooks, each focussing on a specific task.
 The notebooks do the following,